richeyrose/make-tile/docs/index.md

 MakeTile is a custom dungeon tile creator for [Blender](https://www.blender.org/) - the free, open source 3D modelling program.
 Using MakeTile you can simply and easily create 3D printable tiles of the exact dimensions you need, add procedurally generated, customizable materials to make them look like stone, wood, brick etc. hit the Make3D button and export them for printing.

-You can download the [prototype](https://github.com/richeyrose/make-tile/releases) version of MakeTile today from GitHub.
-(Be warned, here be bugs!).
+After running a succesful [Kickstarter](https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator) you can now purchase the early access version of MakeTile on [Gumroad](https://gum.co/LaLVb)

-If you back MakeTile on [Kickstarter](https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator) you will get access to additional tile types and materials.

 Check out my [YouTube](https://www.youtube.com/channel/UC7TUNzEtli-sQRj5anS7DFA) channel for more hints and tips.

 ## Installing MakeTile
 1. MakeTile is an add-on for Blender.
 First [download](https://www.blender.org/download/) the latest build of Blender and install it.
 If you've not used Blender before I *strongly* advise that you first take a look at the first five Blender fundamentals [videos](https://www.youtube.com/playlist?list=PLa1F2ddGya_-UvuAqHAksYnB0qL9yWDO6) on the official Blender YouTube channel.
 These will teach you the basics of viewport navigation, the Blender interface and how to add and delete objects.
 It should take you no more than 30 minutes.
-2. Download the latest build of MakeTile.
-If you are downloading the prototype or community version you can download the latest version from [here](https://github.com/richeyrose/make-tile/releases).
-If you have supported MakeTile on Kickstarter you will be emailed a link to download your supported version when the campaign is over.
-If you;re downloading the prototype click on the **Assets** drop down and download the **MakeTile.zip** file.
-This contains several materials and meshes that are needed for MakeTile to work which aren't included in the source. **Do not unzip this file!!!** Blender uses the .zip file directly to install add-ons and if you unzip it the installation will silently fail.
+2. Download the latest build of MakeTile from [Gumroad](https://gumroad.com/).
+If you have backed MakeTile on Kickstarter you will have received a discount code letting you download it for free.
+Login to your account, go to your library, hover over the MakeTile thumbnail, click on "View content" and download the ZIP file. **Do not unzip this file!!!** Blender uses the .zip file directly to install add-ons and if you unzip it the installation will silently fail.
 3. Launch Blender and click anywhere in 3D space to get rid of the splash screen.
 4. In the top menu go to **Edit** > **Preferences** > **Add-ons** > **Install...** Select the .zip file you have just downloaded and click on **Install Add-on.** After a few seconds MakeTile should appear.
 If it doesn't use the search box in the top right.
 Click on the box to the left of MakeTile to activate it.
 Close the preferences window.

+## Updating MakeTile
+1. If you update MakeTile you'll need to ensure that the old version is uninstalled properly first.
+In the top menu go to **Edit** > **Preferences** > **Add-ons** > **MakeTile**.
+Click on the down arrow to the left of MakeTile and click on **Remove**
+2. Restart Blender
+3. Install the new version of the MakeTile add-on as above

 ## Quickstart guide
 MakeTile lives in its own tab in the right hand menu.
 Press **N** to show or hide this menu and click on the MakeTile tab to access its options.